 In the construction industry, individuals tend to work with people they can trust.
 People who know how to work together can form an incredibly efficient team.
 But the skill gap in those teams could cause some delays.

 Be aware of these skills gaps before they directly or indirectly impact the project.
-Once you detect these gaps, fill them as soon as possible.
+Once you detect these gaps, fill them in as soon as possible.

 7. Lack of Structure